[Exclusive] New EU sanctions to target North Korean arms to Russia

 "Subsequently, North Korean munitions [are] transported ... to depots on Russia's western border to be deployed in Russia's war of aggression against Ukraine," it added.

-The companies' CEOs are additionally being put under an EU visa-ban and asset-freeze.
+The companies' CEOs are personally being put under an EU visa-ban and asset-freeze.

 The boss of the Oboronlogistics firm was also to be added over North Korea, but the firm itself was not — in what may have been an oversight.